Moore Center Annual Symposium

 CHILD SEXUAL ABUSE: A PUBLIC HEALTH PERSPECTIVE ANNUAL SYMPOSIUM

-at the Johns Hopkins Bloomberg School of Public Health, Baltimore, MD
+Johns Hopkins Bloomberg School of Public Health, Baltimore, MD

 - Joshua Sharfstein, Vice Dean for Public Health Practice and Community Engagement and Professor of the Practice, JHSPH

 - Kenneth Feder, Doctoral Student, Department of Mental Health, JHSPH

 - Reshmi Nair, Assistant Scientist, Moore Center, JHSPH

 - Detective Robert Shilling, Retired – Internet Crimes Against Children, INTERPOL

 - Detective Sergeant John Linton, Assistant Commander, MD State Police, Criminal Enforcement Division, Technical Investigation Section